open-source-labs/Chronos/examples/AWS-EC2/README.md

+# Chronos AWS EC2 Example

+Deploy AWS EC2 for testing [Chronos](https://github.com/open-source-labs/Chronos), an open-source developer tool that monitors health data from servers, microservices, Kubernetes clusters, and now, AWS services.

-# Deploy application in AWS Beanstalk
+## Deploy application in AWS Beanstalk

+This sample AWS EC2 example allows developers to explore the functionality of Chronos with cloud-based applications.

 ## Setup